rulses/data-analytics-template/README.md

 In this repository the following folders and documents will be found:
 - data
     - This is where data sets being used are stored.
-    - docs
+    - raw_data
-        - A subfolder within data, where any additional supporting files for the project will be stored.
+        - A subfolder within data, where any uncleaned data will be stored.
 - notebooks
     - This is where Python notebooks being used are stored.
     - outputs